Beyond Objective-Based Improvement: Stationarity-Aware Expected Improvement for Bayesian Optimization: Method

 \subsection{Lower Bound of $\text{EI}_g$}

 Computing \eqref{eq: EI-GN} does not admit a closed-form expression due to the coupling of function values and gradient norms in $g(\vx)$.
-Therefore, we separate the zeroth-order and first-order terms and apply the Positive Part Inequality (Lemma~\ref{lemma: positive part inequality}) to derive a lower bound
+Therefore, we separate the zeroth-order and first-order terms and apply the Positive Part Inequality (Lemma~\ref{lemma: positive part inequality}) to form the following lower bound

 where EI$_f$ denotes EI defined on the objective $f$; akin to standard EI.
 EI$_s$ is defined as